 Watts are the basic unit of measurement for electricity.

-They are a combination of the voltage – an electrical force that makes electricity move, and the amps – that’s the amount of electrons that are moving.
+They are a combination of the voltage – an electrical force that makes electricity move, and the amps – that’s the number of electrons that are moving.

 To understand what a kilowatt hour is, imagine ten 100 watt lightbulbs all switched on for one hour.

-A megawatt hour would be enough to power 2,000 homes for an hour.
+A megawatt hour would be enough to power 2,000 homes for one hour.

 Manufacturers are always seeking to find ways to make their appliances use less energy.